 This disruption resets the “fight or flight” mode that the body is stuck in.
 Thus, it’s proven beneficial in treating PTSD, depression, anxiety, and long COVID.

 The stellate ganglion block for long COVID also increases the blood flow to the brain.
 The experts theorize that this helps resolve autonomic nervous system malfunctions.
 This restores the correct immune system communication and function.

 It stops the rapid feedback loops that keep causing swelling and damage.
 The body stops “thinking” it’s still fighting the virus.
 Now all organ and system functions and responses can “calm down”.

 The heart rate, blood pressure, CRPs, and cytokines return to normal.
 This helps reduce anxiety and PTSD responses.
 However, patients with PTSD may also benefit from therapeutic counseling.

 Stopping this process lowers the patient’s risk for long COVID-related diseases.
 Examples include diabetes, hypertension, and obesity.

 Are You Looking for a Stellate Ganglion Block Frederick Maryland?

 After learning about long COVID, do you think you’re experiencing this?
-If so, speak to your doctor and ask about treatment with a stellate ganglion block.
+If so, speak to your doctor and ask about long covid treatment with a stellate ganglion block.
 The Pain and Spine Specialists are board-certified in pain management.

 Pain & Spine Specialists proudly offer comprehensive pain management for ongoing moderate to severe pain.
 Our goal is to improve your function and quality of life.